Greenville Bridge: Construction

 Building the approaches, including shorter spans of approach bridge work and structural support systems for the bridge, was the responsibility of each state.
 For both states, the approach bridges are constructed of a series of three span units, each unit 120 ft long.
 Construction of Arkansas' 2.5 mi approach of highway and bridge, costing $66 million, began in March 2006; Mississippi began its 1.8 mi approach in April 2006, costing almost $86 million.
 Hill Brothers Construction and Jensen Construction, in a joint venture with the Rasmussen Group, were awarded the contract for the eastern approach of US 82 in Greenville to the Mississippi River crossing.
 Hills Brothers Construction was awarded an $85.9 million contract to work on the road deck of the Mississippi approach to the bridge, the concrete footings, and the substructure and superstructure of that portion.
 Austin Bridge and Road was awarded a $65 million contract to build Arkansas's 4657 ft of approach bridge and 3225 ft of connecting roadway which was completed in August 2009.
 The remaining contract, to apply a latex surface to the bridge, add stripes, tie US 82 into the approaches and dismantle the Humphreys Bridge, was awarded in January 2010.

 View of the Greenville Bridge from the Mississippi River.

-It took sixteen years from the initial developing stage begun in 1994, until the Greenville Bridge opened to traffic on August 4, 2010.
+The Greenville Bridge opened to traffic on August 4, 2010, sixteen years after the initial developing stage began in 1994.
 The entire cost of the bridge totaled $336 million.
 In 2011, the massive process of removing the old bridge by cutting it into small sections to be recycled was begun and was expected to be completed by September 2012.
 At times, the river has been closed to traffic to aid the demolition.
 The job was dangerous and at least two workers died during the demolition.